Tutorial 6: Structure-Guided Generation

 outpaint_cfgs

-Number of “boundary/query” atoms at the end of the template strictly used for seeding positions.
-Default is 0.
+Number of atoms at the end of the scaffold used only for seeding positions, not included in conditioning.
+Default: 0.

 Configuration